320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

 0.5 \hat{Delay}
 ```

-The smoothing parameter with the lowest score was selected.
+In this graph, the smoothing parameter with the lowest score was selected as the best value because it provides the best balance between tracking accuracy and response speed.

+A smaller smoothing parameter reduces jitter but increases delay, while a larger smoothing parameter improves response speed but becomes more sensitive to landmark noise.

 ---